 The Lucia Mar Unified School District is committed to providing a safe and civil learning and working environment.
 The District prohibits discrimination, harassment, intimidation, bullying and retaliation in all acts related to school activity or attendance.
 The District takes a strong position against bullying, hazing or any behavior that infringes on the safety and well-being of students, employees, or interferes with learning or teaching.
 The District prohibits retaliatory behavior against anyone who files a complaint or who participates in the complaint investigation process.
 The policy applies to all other persons within the District’s jurisdiction.
 The LMUSD bullying and hazing policy is written in accordance with Federal, State and California Education Code requires that all schools and all personnel promote mutual respect, tolerance, and acceptance among students and staff.
 “All students and staff of public primary, elementary, junior and senior high have the inalienable right to attend campuses which are safe, secure and peaceful” [Article 1, Section 28(c) of the California State Constitution].
 This policy shall encompass behaviors and actions that occur among students, District employees and associated adults.
 The policy is applicable in schools, at school and District-related programs, activities and events, traveling to and from school, and all other areas of the District’s jurisdiction (Ed Code 489009(s)).
 Bullying is defined as the deliberate antagonistic action or creation of a situation with the intent of inflicting emotional, physical, or psychological distress.
 The behavior may be a single or repeated act and may be electronic, indirect, non-verbal, psychological, sexual, social, physical or verbal.
 The District prohibits discrimination, harassment, intimidation, and bullying of any student based on the student’s actual race, color, ancestry, national origin, ethnic group identification and ethnic background, age, religion(includes all aspects of religious belief, observance and practice, including agnosticism and atheism), marital or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, and gender expression, and gender-related appearance and behavior whether or not stereotypically associated with the person’s assigned sex at birth; the perception of one or more such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.
 Cyber bullying is conducted via electronic communication technology (e.g., texts, e-mails, blogs, apps, postings) and meets the impact of bullying (see above).
 A person who engages in cyber bullying at school, at school related activities and events, or directs the cyberbullying at district students or staff, is subject to disciplinary action even if the bullying occurred on a personal electronic device.
 Cyber bullying that occurs off campus but compromises the safety or instructional environment of the school may fall under District jurisdiction.
 Hazing is any method of initiation, pre-initiation, or rite of passage associated with actual or desired membership in a student organization or student body, whether or not it is officially recognized by the educational institution.

 Parents and students are encouraged to work with their local school site administration to address any problems or concerns.
 For more information or assistance with parent/guardian or student concerns related to bullying or hazing, please contact Student Safety and Support.
-We also have a tip line available.
+We also have a tip line available (scroll to the bottom of this page or click on the Tip Line link on the upper right of this page.)
 For allegations of discrimination/harassment please contact Human Resources.

 What is Bullying